South Manitou island is located in Lake Michigan about seven miles from Leland, Michigan and is part of the Sleeping Bear Dunes National Lakeshore.

 There are no bears on South Manitou Island but should take precautions to protect your food from chipmunks and other small animals.
 It is best to hang your food as you would in bear country.
 Chipmunks are notorious for chewing through backpacks and eating food left unattended.

-Best Time To Visit South Manitou Island
+Best Time For Camping on South Manitou Island

 The island is open for camping from Mid-May until Early September.
 Holiday weekends are the busiest times.
 You will want to plan ahead if you plan to visit during a holiday.
 Monday through Thursdays are best for smaller crowds.